Markets

 For the final three months of the year, the chain’s same-store sales growth of 5.7% exceeded the consensus estimate of 3.9%, with revenues also beating expectations.

-The meal featured a drink, a choice of main (Big Mac or 10-piece McNuggets), and special fries seasoned with dill-flavored Grinch Salt.
+The meal featured a drink, a choice of main entree (Big Mac or 10-piece McNuggets), and special fries seasoned with dill-flavored Grinch Salt.

-Oh, and you also got socks too — with McDonald’s selling enough to cover all the toes in California, and then some, in just a matter of days.
+Oh, and you also got socks, too — with McDonald’s selling enough to cover all the toes in California, and then some, in just a matter of days.

 More Markets